 There has been nearly relentless talk over the past year or so that tied together Virgil Abloh and LVMH Moët Hennessy Louis Vuitton.
-While we recently learned that the Off-White creative will succeed Kim Jones in the menswear division of LVMH's marquee brand, the buzzy creative was tapped for a LVMH-related project even before that: An impending collaboration between LVMH-owned Rimowa and Abloh’s Off-White.
+While we recently learned that the Off-White creative will succeed Kim Jones in the menswear division of LVMH's marquee brand, the buzzy creative was tapped for an LVMH-related project even before that: an collaboration between LVMH-owned Rimowa and Abloh’s own label, Off-White.
 Spearheading the collab is none other than LVMH chairman Bernard Arnault’s son Alexandre Arnault, who is co-CEO of the the German luggage brand, and (arguably) the biggest rising star of the world's largest luxury goods conglomerate.

 As the Financial Times noted, "From [Bernard] Arnault’s first marriage, Delphine is number two at Louis Vuitton and her brother Antoine is chief executive of Berluti and chairman of Loro Piana ...
 And then there are the three sons from Mr. Arnault’s second marriage — the two eldest have been brought into the family business.
 Alexandre helped source LVMH’s acquisition of a majority stake in German luggage maker Rimowa, where he is now co-chief executive."

-Since setting his sights on working for his father's conglomerate, Alexandre has largely focusing his efforts on bringing youthful relevance to the LVMH empire — efforts that predate his appointment and hype-centric Rimowa collaborations by several years.
+Since setting his sights on working for his father's conglomerate, Alexandre has largely focusing his efforts on bringing youthful relevance to the LVMH empire — efforts that predate his appointment and hype-centric Rimowa collaborations by several years, and it is working.